 DSRSD customers used 28.2 percent less potable water in all of 2016 than in 2013.
 That is only slightly less than the 33.9 percent reduction we achieved in 2015 during the drought emergency.
+Through the end of March 2017, customers have used 18.2 percent less compared to the same period in 2013.
 Thank you for your continuing commitment to wise water use!

-Recent storms have dramatically improved water supplies in Northern California, Currently our wholesale supplier, Zone 7 Water Agency, expects to receive 60 percent of its 2017 allocation from the State Water Project, the Tri-Valley’s largest source of water.
-State water regulators will continue to evaluate and adjust this allocation approximately once a month through April to reflect rain and snow accumulations.
+Record amounts of rain and snow have dramatically improved water supplies in Northern California.
+Currently our wholesale supplier, Zone 7 Water Agency, expects to receive 85 percent of its 2017 allocation from the State Water Project, the Tri-Valley’s largest source of water.

 On June 21, 2016, the DSRSD Board lifted mandatory limits on water use and ended the local drought emergency that had been in effect since February 2014.
 Remaining cautious about future water supply conditions, the Board declared a Stage 1 Water Shortage and adopted a 10 percent voluntary conservation goal, which remains in effect.
-The Board will re-evaluate this goal in the spring of 2017 based on local conditions and state regulations.
+The Board is planning to re-evaluate this goal in June 2017.

 Recycled Water Makes Our Water Supply More Reliable